manoel-lopes/base-de-dados-rotulada/README.md

 # Academic Articles Accessibility Dataset

-This repository contains the **final** set of documents classified by accessibility and organized as follows:
+This repository contains an dataset of documents classified by accessibility and organized as follows:

 ```text
 /class0   → inaccessible PDFs